 Attachments can be a great supplement to an email.
 However, they should only be a supplement.
 Large attachments can intimidate potential leads, so send one or two small attachments.
 That said, you should never send an email with just an attachment and no content in the body.
 Those emails will most likely enter the recipient's spam folder.

 SharpSpring allows you to upload several different file types as attachments.
 SharpSpring supports the following file types:

 The safest file types to send are .GIF, .JPG, .PDF, and .PNG.
 While SharpSpring supports their attachment, .ZIP files should never be included as attachments in an email.

-The Email Standard Styles button allows you to modify the various style settings for the email.
+The Theme Styles button allows you to modify the various color and text style settings for the email.

 The email designer takes any of the styles in the HTML for Email Standard Styles, pulls them into the database, and removes them from the HTML.
 Do not be alarmed when these styles are removed from the HTML in the View Code mode.